 The objectives of the M.Sc.
-Physics (Specializaion in Electronics) programme are manifold and start with understanding diverse phenomena observed in nature through the fundamental concepts of Physics using logical and mathematical reasoning.
-The syllabus with special emphasis on electronics will provide experimental skills of Physics subject.
-It imparts students with an in-depth knowledge and understanding through the Core courses, which form the basis of Physics, namely, Classical Mechanics, Quantum Mechanics, Mathematical Physics, Electronics, Statistical Mechanics and Thermodynamics, Electromagnetic Theory, Solid State Physics, Nuclear Physics, Particle Physics and Atomic and Molecular Physics.
+Physics programme are manifold and start with understanding diverse phenomena observed in nature through the fundamental concepts of Physics using logical and mathematical reasoning.
+It imparts students with an in-depth knowledge and understanding through the Core courses, which form the basis of Physics, namely, Classical Mechanics, Quantum Mechanics, Mathematical Physics, Statistical Mechanics and Thermodynamics, Electromagnetic Theory, Solid State Physics, Electronics, Nuclear Physics, Particle Physics and Atomic and Molecular Physics.
+The syllabus will provide comprehensive knowledge, and improve theoretical and practical skills of Physics subject.
 The Discipline Specific elective courses are designed for more specialized Physics content to equip students with experimental and theoretical techniques.
 The Generic elective courses are designed for interdisciplinary content to equip students with a broader knowledge base.

 Creative thinking and problem solving capabilities are also aimed to be encouraged through tutorials.
 The laboratory-based courses are designed to develop an appreciation for the fundamental concepts and their applications, Instrumentation, Scientific methods/tools of Physics and Electronics skills.
 Computational physics course is aimed to equip the students to use computers as a tool for scientific investigations/understanding.
 The Project work in theory and experimental stream are expected to give a flavor of how research leads to new findings.
-Exposure to the Advanced instruments in the Expeimental Physics will promote the research skills of students.
+Exposure to the Advanced instruments in the Experimental Physics will promote the research skills of students.

 The M.Sc. course lays a solid foundation for a doctorate in Physics and its Allied subjects later.
-Major portions of the National Entrence Test (NET for Research Fellowship and Teaching Posts) syllabi are covered in the first two semesters of the course.
-The syllabi have been so designed that students are eligible for NET in both the subjects, Physics and Electronics.
-M.Sc (Hons.
-School) Physics (Specialization in Electronics) is equivalent to M.Sc (2-year Course) Physics being run in colleges affiliated to Panjab University.
+Major portions of the National Entrance Test (NET for Research Fellowship and Teaching Posts) syllabi are covered in the first two semesters of the course.
 Thorough grounding in the subject will also enable students to teach Physics at the college and school levels.
 The Course content also covers Industrial visit of the students on individual or small group basis to inculcate the enprenuership character in students.